Clive Gallop

-Colonel Reginald Clive Gallop (4 February 1892 - 7 September 1960) was an engineer, racing driver and First World War pilot.
+Colonel Reginald Clive Gallop (4 February 1892 – 7 September 1960) was a British engineer, racing driver and First World War pilot.
 He was one of the team which developed their first engine for Bentley Motors.

 Royal Flying Corps

 Clive Gallop joined the Royal Flying Corps, flying aeroplanes over the Western Front.
 He commanded a number of flights, including No. 56 Squadron.

 London racing driver, motor vehicle dealer and engineer W. O. Bentley had suggested aluminium pistons to his car supplier Doriot, Flandrin & Parant and had them installed in those cars he imported.
 Following commissioning on the outbreak of war as an engineer by the Royal Naval Air Service Bentley was sent to Gwynnes pumps workshops in Chiswick which were making French Clerget engines under license.
 Part of Bentley's duties was to liaise between the squadrons in the field in France and the factory's engineering staff which is how he came to meet Gallop.
 Clerget was very unwilling to act on Bentley's more important suggestions so the Royal Navy sent Bentley to Humber Limited in Coventry.

 At Humber, Bentley was given a team to design his own aero-engine.
 The resulting engine, fundamentally different from the Clerget though—for ease of production—alike in the design of the cam mechanism, was running in prototype by early summer 1916.
 This was the BR1, Bentley Rotary 1, with the bigger BR2 followed in early 1918.
 Gallop helped Bentley bring both into service with the Royal Flying Corps.

 At the end of hostilities and leaving his commission with the Royal Flying Squadron, Gallop joined the Royal Aero Club.